arabesqueai/lisbon/README.md

 ## Why is lisbon faster

-- `liblinear` uses sparse matrix representation for the dot/norm operations, so `scikit-learn` needs to convert the dense numpy matrix to sparse first then pass to liblinear. `lisbon` uses the dense matrix directly as sparse represented data can be inefficient and prevents some simd optimisations.
+- `liblinear` uses sparse matrix representation for the dot/norm operations, so `scikit-learn` needs to convert the dense numpy matrix to sparse first then pass to liblinear. `lisbon` uses the dense matrix directly as sparse represented data can be inefficient and prevents some SIMD optimisations.
 - By reading the numpy C array directly underneath there’s no need to copy/duplicate data which saves memory.
 - Specialised.
-Some array reads and computations are optimised away as we know what the values are for the L2 regularised hinge loss routine.
+Some array reads and computations are optimised away as we know what the values are for the L2-regularised hinge loss binary classification routine.

 ## Ref